helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![space-drag]

-Dragging with the right mouse button does a similar thing, but it will also switch to another track, if clicked on any semi-transparent note.
+Dragging with the right mouse button does the same thing, but it also switches to another track when clicked on any semi-transparent note.

 ### Time measure tool

-Hold the `Space` key, then click-and-drag over the timeline to measure time between two points at the timeline:
+Hold the `Space` key, then click-and-drag over the timeline to measure time between two points on the timeline:

 ![time-measure-tool]

 ### Sound probe tool

-Finally, holding `Space` and clicking at the timeline is something I call "sound probe", which is supposed to give an idea of what notes are playing at the given point:
+Finally, holding `Space` and clicking on the timeline is what I call a "sound probe" and it's supposed to give you an idea of what notes are playing at the given point:

 ![sound-probe]

 ### Range selection

-Click-and-drag at the timeline while holding any modifier key (`Control`/`Alt`/`Shift`) to select all notes or clips in some time range:
+Click-and-drag on the timeline while holding any modifier key (`Control`/`Alt`/`Shift`) to select all notes or clips in a time range:

 ![range-select]

-### Velocity map fine-tuning

-It's possible to use the mouse wheel when dragging the velocity ramping tool to control how it blends with the original notes' velocities.
-The main use case for that is fine-tuning the dynamics:

-![velocity-map-fine-tuning]

 ### Resizing a group